Introduction - Aurena Page Designer¶

 Remove all published configuration which means hiding it for end-users running the application.
 Unpublish is like publish an all or nothing operation that is executed from the toolbar.

 Note: Unpublish is a potentially destructive operation.
-Compared to publish, after you have published your saved draft configuration and the published configuration will be equal.
+Compared to publish, after you have published you saved draft configuration and the published configuration will be equal.
 So when you publish you can toggle back and forward between publish / unpublish.
-Everything will stay the same.
-What differs is whether it is visible to end-users or not.
-If you have worked on your configurations since you published last, then your draft configurations is no longer equal.
+Everything will stay the same what differs is if it is visible to end-users or not.
+If you have worked on your configurations since you published last.
+Then your draft configurations is no longer equal.
 If we at this point choose to unpublish, then there is no way to regret the action and get back to the same publish state.
 We can of course publish what we have in draft, but that is no longer the same as the content that was just unpublished.

 Makes a duplicate of the original element including all child elements.
 This action is typically used for the purpose of creating a template for a new element.
-Instead of creating an element from top scratch, it can be easier to duplicate an existing element and adjust.
+Instead of creating an element from top to bottom, it can be easier to duplicate an existing element and adjust.

 Once an attribute/ element is deleted, it will be visible in the page designer with a strikethrough as follows.